kevinsogo/compgen/docs_src/preparation.md

 {{ addition/formatter.py }}
 ```

+This is not strictly required---indeed, you may remove it altogether from `details.json`---but is recommended anyway since it is good practice.
+For example, it makes it easier if you want to change the input/output format.

 # Validators

 A validator checks if an input file is strictly valid.
 It should return with 0 exit code iff the input is valid.
-A validator should be strict: it must not tolerate any extra newline or space.
+A validator should be **strict**: it must not tolerate any extra newline or space.
 Here's an example:

 ```python
 {{ addition/validator2.py }}